hankertrix/SgSL-Sign-Bank/src/pages/signs/blur.md

 category: Vocabulary
 ---

-Make an open palm with all fingers outstretched, and your palm facing your face.
+Make an open palm with all fingers apart, and your palm facing your face.
 Move your palm side to side in front of your face.